mattegoat/pragma-docs/docs/docs/Resources/Cairo 1/randomness/Architecture.md

 - `requestor_address`: address that submitted the randomness request
 - `request_id`: id of the randomness request (auto-incrementing for each `requestor_address`)
 - `random_words`: an span of random words
+- `calldata`: calldata passed in the random request

 ### Function: `cancel_random_request`